jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 NEW Q for TS --
 if i DONT wanna create multiple user_prefs... need help with conditional (if already have user prefs created, dont create, etc... )

+-- what to do for the User Profile Show / addform / edit/update? all messed up

+TODO's
+- set up parks container, parks list, addpark form, edit park modal